ruichenZz/cs239-attention-span/user-research/CS239 Attention Span User Research.md

 One promising hypothesis is that the shortened attention span is not a direct result of consuming short videos, rather it's a product of the over all shift in media consumption habits and recommendation feeding algorithms.
 To answer this question, we can conduct more qualitative study, including in-depth interviews with both user groups, audience and content creators, to better understand their behaviors and struggles.

+***Takeaway from Crit: What are the “experiments” you will test going forward? / What are your next steps?***

+1. Comparative Analysis: Understanding the Limitations of Existing Tools We will conduct a more specific comparative analysis of current editing and analytics tools, such as YouTube Analytics, Descript, and Kapwing.
+By evaluating what insights these tools provide versus what creators actually need, we can clarify gaps that our solution should address.

+2. Design Workshop with Content Creators: Gathering Direct Input on Needs We will host a workshop or brainstorming session where creators describe their workflow and challenges, so that we could get direct input from content creators on what features they need.

+3. Sketching a Prototype of the Script Advisor Tool Based on insights from the comparative analysis and design workshop, we will create a prototype of the tool.
+This prototype will be iteratively refined through user testing, ensuring it provides actionable feedbacks that align with real-world content creation needs.

 ***Did you use a generative AI tool for any part of this assignment?
 If so, which one and how?***